iExecBlockchainComputing/iexec-doc/worker.rst

 Keep your wallet in a safe place, you will need it later.
 Same advice for your wallet password, you will need it later.
-Go to the 'Wallet Managment' section for more information
+Go to the 'Wallet Management' section for more information

 4. Top up some ETH & RLC and make a RLC deposit to your iExec account

-Go to the 'Wallet Managment' section for more information

 5. Launch the VM